HeardLibrary/digital-scholarship/script/r/structures.md

 If you are a Vanderbilt user, you should be able to use your VUNet ID and password for free access to O'Reilly for Higher Education resources.
 To access them, click [this link](http://www.library.vanderbilt.edu/eres?id=1676), then log in.
 Sometimes it is necessary to close your browser, or clear your cookies to get access, so if you have problems, you can try that.
 It is also possible to navigate there by going to <https://www.library.vanderbilt.edu/>, select `DATABASES A-Z`, click on `O`, then select `O'Reilly for Higher Education`.

-In this lesson, I'll refernce some sections of the book, *R Cookbook, 2nd Edition*, which you can find by searching at the O'Reilly sight, or try [this direct link to the book](https://learning-oreilly-com.proxy.library.vanderbilt.edu/library/view/r-cookbook-2nd/9781492040675/).
+In this lesson, I'll reference some sections of the book, *R Cookbook, 2nd Edition*, which you can find by searching at the O'Reilly sight, or try [this direct link to the book](https://learning-oreilly-com.proxy.library.vanderbilt.edu/library/view/r-cookbook-2nd/9781492040675/).
 The direct links in the text might work, otherwise navigate to the correct section by number.

 **Comments**